-The Common Pre-Tests are taken when a pupil is in Year 6 or Year 7 and are an age-standardized measure of ability and attainment.
-They are commissioned from GL Assessment and are online and adaptive They are in a multiple-choice format and take 2.5 hours to complete.
+The ISEB Common Pre-Test is an age-standardized measure of ability and attainment, taken by Year 6 or Year 7 pupils.
+Pre-Tests are commissioned from GL Assessment and are online and adaptive.
+They are multiple-choice and take 2.5 hours to complete.

 - Verbal Reasoning (36 minutes)

 Candidates usually sit the Independent Schools Examinations Board (ISEB) Common Pre-Test on a computer at their current school.
 The tests can be taken together or at separate times.
 If the candidate's current school does not administer the exam, it is often possible to sit the test at the candidate's prospective school.

 Prep schools have their own arrangements for the administration of the ISEB Pre-Test, with candidates encouraged to sit the test between 1st October and 1st February of Year 6.
 It is important to note that the test is age-standardized and candidates are therefore at no disadvantage if they sit the exam earlier, rather than later.

 If your son or daughter is offered a senior school place after completing these tests, they will normally still be required to sit the Common Entrance examinations in Year 8.

 Senior schools will inform parents if they use the ISEB Common Pre-Tests and will register the candidates.
 From Autumn 2022 parents/guardans will be required to register their children with ISEB for the Common Pre-Tests.
 This is the current list of senior schools using the ISEB Common Pretest.

 Children applying to multiple schools using the Common Pre-Test will only take one test per academic year.
 The set of results obtained will be shared with all schools registering that candidate.
 In the very unlikely event of a candidate taking the tests more than once within a single academic year, the school(s) will be informed and the first set of results will stand.

 - Word combinations